-If they are too loose, there is slippage, rapid belt or sheave wear and, ultimately, loss of both energy and productivity.
-Conversely, if there is too much tension, the excess strain on the belts, bearings and shafts causes premature wear of these components.
-The proper tension is the lowest tension at which the belt won’t slip or squeal under peak load.
+Proper V-belt tension is the lowest tension at which the belt won’t slip or squeal under peak load.
 However, there is still a wide range of tension between these two extremes in which a drive will operate sufficiently.
 The primary goal of learning how to tension a V-belt is to find this happy tension medium.

 Important Note: Never apply belt dressing, as this will damage the belt and cause early failure.
 Always keep the drive free of foreign material which might cause slippage or damage to the belt and sheave surfaces.

 #1 ─ HOW TO TENSION A V-BELT WITH THE FORCE/DEFLECTION METHOD